 CHECKLIST OF THINGS TO BRING.

-- Small pruning shears, or Ikebana scissors
+- Small branch shears, or ikebana scissors

-- Note-taking equipment
+- Note-taking materials

 Note: The schedule below is indicative according to the times, as the goal is to work at the students' pace.
 We will also take more breaks if necessary.
 However, the mentioned basic techniques will be learned during the weekend.